100% Whole Wheat Bread (Soft & Not Dry)

 Knead the dough for 10 minutes and add some more flour if needed.
 You want the dough to be a little sticky to touch, but it doesn’t stick to the sides of the bowl.

-Mold the dough into the shape of 2 loaves and put them into separate large bowls.
+Mold the dough into the shape of a loaf and put it in a greased baking pan.

-Next, cover the bowls with cloths and let it sit at room temperature for 1-2 hours.
+Next, cover the baking pan with a cloth and let it sit at room temperature for 3 hours.
+It should rise and get about double the size in this time.

-Bake the bread for about 45-50 minutes and until a cooking thermometer reads to 190 degrees Fahrenheit.
+Bake the bread for about 30-45 minutes and until a cooking thermometer reads to 190 degrees Fahrenheit.
+The bread will brown on the top.

 Take the bread out of the oven and let it cool for at least an hour before you slice it.
 You can store it in a container with a lid, or you can freeze for later use.